Best tech deals for Amazon Prime Day 2023

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day tech deals 2023: Best offers on Sony, Fitbit, Samsung and more
+Best tech deals for Amazon Prime Day 2023: Offers on Sony, Fitbit, Samsung and more

-Need new headphones or an electric toothbrush?
+Need new headphones or a new smartphone?
 The Prime Day sale is the best time to buy tech

-Here we go.
-The Amazon Prime Day 2023 sale has officially started and we’re seeing a tsunami of piping-hot deals, with mattresses, smart home tech, robot vacuum cleaners and much more expected to plummet in price.
+It’s the second and final day of Amazon Prime Day 2023, and the tsunami of piping-hot deals, are set to end tonight.
+Mattresses, smart home tech, robot vacuum cleaners and much more are heavily reduced right now, with more deals dropping by the hour.

-Starting today, the two-day Prime Day sale bonanza will run for two days.
-Like every year, our team of IndyBest experts are on hand to help you sift through the torrent of offers, to bring you the tech discounts that are actually worth opening your wallet for.
+As with every Prime Day sale, our team of IndyBest experts are on hand to help you sift through the torrent of offers right up until midnight, bringing you the tech discounts that are actually worth opening your wallet for.

 Best Amazon Prime Day tech deals 2023